nohren/react-digital-rain/README.md

 <h1>Technical</h1>

-This component uses one gif to fit any screen with no loss to native resolution.
+This component uses one gif to fit any screen with no loss of resolution or stretching.

 **Problem:**

 ```
  background-image: url("digital_rain.gif")
+ background-size: cover;
+ background-repeat: no-repeat;
+ background-attachment: fixed;
 ```

-This results in a blurry image for most screens.
+This results in a blurry image as its stretched to fit most screens.

 **Solution:**